 Pints of beer, ice creams, meals out, cinema tickets, public transport fares and similar tourist expenses are all branded cheap by these visitors.
 Sure, this makes for a cheap holiday but living here is a different story.

-A single public transport ticket: 2 euro if bought from the driver / 1.15 euro if bought from a machine or at a shop
+A single public transport ticket: 2 euro if you buy from the driver / 1.15 euro if you buy from a machine or at a shop

-An 0.5 litre glass of beer in a decent Old Town pub: 3 euro
+A 0.5 litre glass of beer in a decent Old Town pub: 3-4 euro

-Set lunch in a fairly trendy central cafe: 5-8 euro
+Set lunch or lunch of the day at a decent central location: 5-8 euro

 Takeaway coffee at a Narvesen convenience store: 1.65 euro

-A litre of milk at a central Top supermarket: 0.82 euro
+A litre of milk from the Barbora online supermarket: 0.91 euro

-A litre of 95 petrol at a Riga branch of Statoil: 1.044 euro
+A litre of 95 petrol at a Riga branch of Circle K: 1.254 euro

 Moving here means learning to adjust your budget according to local standards, budgeting for things like whopping central heating bills in winter and steep petrol prices.

-Take into account that the average monthly gross salary in Latvia was 486 lats (691.52 Euro) in the first quarter of 2013*.
+Take into account that the minimum monthly gross salary in Latvia is 430 EUR in 2019.